Everyone

 • Where possible, keep copies of your passport and New Zealand-issued visa.

-• Keep a record of all hours and days you work, including:
+• Keep a record of all hours and days you work, and what you are paid, including:

 • the amount and dates you are paid, and

-• any amount taken from your payments by your employer.
+• any amount your employer takes out of your pay.

-• Where possible, have your wages paid into a personal bank account.
+• If you can, have your wages paid into a personal bank account.
 This protects your money and can help you keep track of your wage payments.
-If you are paid by cash, record the date, time and who paid you the cash payments and where possible get evidence of the cash being paid to you.
+If you are paid by cash, write down the date, time and who paid you the cash payments, and where possible get evidence of the cash being paid to you.

 • Keep a record of any exploitation you believe you have experienced at your workplace.
 For example:

-• text, WhatsApp, WeChat, Zalo messages, emails and bank records where the employer or agent has requested payment from you for the job and if you are to make the payment to someone else’s bank account.
+• text, WhatsApp, WeChat, Zalo messages, emails and bank records where the employer or agent has requested payment from you for the job or asked you to make the payment to someone else’s bank account

-• photos, audio and video can be good evidence of the exploitation.
+• photos, audio and video recordings can be good evidence of exploitation.

 Protect yourself from immigration scams - Immigration New Zealand(external link)

-The Migrant Exploitation Protection Visa ensures migrants who meet the visa criteria can quickly leave exploitative situations and remain lawfully in New Zealand.
-The visa is valid for up to 6 months.
+The Migrant Exploitation Protection Work Visa (MEPV) ensures migrants who meet the visa criteria can quickly leave exploitative situations and remain lawfully in New Zealand.
+The visa is valid for up to 6 months and cannot be extended.
+You can only get 1 MEPV based on a particular report of exploitation.
+You can apply for another MEPV later if you are exploited again by a different employer.

-To begin the process of applying for the Migrant Exploitation Protection Visa you need to:
+To begin the process of applying for the MEPV you need to:

 1. Report exploitation online or over the phone

-Our team will assess your report and contact you to check:
+Once you report exploitation our team will assess your report and contact you.

 • you are currently in New Zealand

-• your claim of exploitation is credible, contains specific and consistent detail and does not contradict relevant information that the Ministry of Business, Innovation and Employment holds
+• the report of exploitation does not substantively contradict relevant information the Ministry of Business, Innovation and Employment holds

 • we have no good reason to believe exploitation has not occurred.